PanosEconomou/notes/Projects/CFT/Tricritical_Ising.md

 Notice that since these are not regular Virasoro modules they might have different conformal weights and central charge.
 In fact they do.

+### Twisted Hilbert Space Decomposition

+In the section above we explored the twisted Hilbert space